vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 98 commits since the previous release, including 35 fixes.
+More than 107 commits since the previous release, including 39 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri Jul 12 02:08:17 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Sun Jul 14 02:16:46 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER